rafactx/api-docs/docs/en/boas-praticas.md

 ---
-title: Limites e boas práticas
+title: Limits and best practices
 ---

-## 🚦 Limites e boas práticas
+## 🚦 Limits and best practices

-A API não impõe um limite rígido de requisições por minuto, mas implementa mecanismos automáticos de proteção contra uso abusivo.
+The API doesn't impose a strict limit on requests per minute, but implements automatic protection mechanisms against abusive use.

-Para garantir estabilidade e performance, recomendamos as seguintes práticas:
+To ensure stability and performance, we recommend the following practices:

-- Evite múltiplas requisições simultâneas desnecessárias.
+- Avoid unnecessary simultaneous multiple requests.

-- Mantenha um volume médio de até **60 requisições por minuto por ambiente**.
+- Maintain an average volume of up to **60 requests per minute per environment**.

-- Sempre implemente controle de retry com backoff exponencial em integrações contínuas.
+- Always implement retry control with exponential backoff in continuous integrations.

-::: tip Dica
+::: tip Tip
-Implemente cache para dados que não mudam frequentemente e monitore o uso de sua integração.
+Implement cache for data that doesn't change frequently and monitor your integration usage.
 :::

-## 💰 Cobrança
+## 💰 Billing

-Atualmente, a API é totalmente gratuita.
+Currently, the API is completely free.
-Caso isso mude futuramente, você será informado com antecedência.
+If this changes in the future, you will be informed in advance.

-## ⚙️ Métodos HTTP usados
+## ⚙️ HTTP methods used

-A API segue os métodos HTTP padrão para indicar o tipo de operação desejada:
+The API follows standard HTTP methods to indicate the desired operation type:

 <script setup>

 const methodsTable = [
-  { key: 'GET', description: 'Consultar dados', color: 'blue' }, { key: 'POST', description: 'Criar novos dados ou executar ações', color: 'green' }, { key: 'PUT', description: 'Atualizar integralmente dados existentes', color: 'purple' }, { key: 'PATCH', description: 'Atualizar parcialmente dados existentes', color: 'yellow' }, { key: 'DELETE', description: 'Excluir dados existentes', color: 'red' }
+  { key: 'GET', description: 'Query data', color: 'blue' }, { key: 'POST', description: 'Create new data or execute actions', color: 'green' }, { key: 'PUT', description: 'Update existing data completely', color: 'purple' }, { key: 'PATCH', description: 'Update existing data partially', color: 'yellow' }, { key: 'DELETE', description: 'Delete existing data', color: 'red' }
 ]
 </script>

 <ApiCard
-  title="Métodos HTTP"
+  title="HTTP Methods"
   :items="methodsTable"
 />

-::: tip Referência
+::: tip Reference
-Para mais detalhes sobre os métodos HTTP, consulte a [RFC 7231 - HTTP/1.1 Semantics and Content](https://datatracker.ietf.org/doc/html/rfc7231){target="_blank" rel="noopener"}.
+For more details about HTTP methods, consult the [RFC 7231 - HTTP/1.1 Semantics and Content](https://datatracker.ietf.org/doc/html/rfc7231){target="_blank" rel="noopener"}.
 :::